You are here

 Questions for Reflection/Discussion:

-- Is it easy to see yourself as a son/daughter of God?
+- Have you ever thought of yourself as a child of God?